lvanschilfgaarde/lordcephei.github.io/pages/plbndsdoc.md

     $ ~/lm/fp/test/test.fp co 1

-The first color selects out the the majority _d_ bands; the second the minority _d_ bands.
+The first color selects out the majority _d_ bands; the second the minority _d_ bands.

 Run plbnds without `-nocol` but adding a line type